-To ease installation and future removal, ensure that all junction box covers and sensor threads are properly lubricated.
-If the need arises for additional lubrication, use either Lubriplate grease (P/N 005003-001) or Teflon paste for sensor threads.
-Avoid the use of silicone grease.
+To ease installation and future removal. ensure that all junction box covers and sensor threads are properly lubricated.
+If the need arises for additional lubrication. use either Lubriplate grease (P/N 005003-001) or Teflon paste for sensor threads.
+DO NOT use silicone grease!